A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Toronto for Attractions, Food, Nightlife, and Families

 Mexico City is a great place to explore.
 It is common to spend five days here.
 Five days is a great amount of time to relax and see the many things that Mexico City has to offer.
 Anyone can find something fun to do here.

-Visitors enjoy the shopping and museums when visiting the vibrant city of Toronto.
+Visitors enjoy the shopping and museums when visiting the cultural city of Toronto.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 A week in Mexico City or Toronto?